agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 [Link to simulator](https://github.com/agustinaarroyuelo/pymc3/blob/smcabc/pymc3/distributions/simulator.py)

 ## How are Summary Statistics computed?
 The user can choose between a predefined set of summary statistics.
-The SMC-ABC sampler is able to perform using a combination of summary statistics, that is why the argument for this function is a list.
+Also, the SMC-ABC sampler is able to perform inference using a combination of summary statistics, that is why the argument for this function is a list.
 The user can define it's own summary statistic function and pass it to the sampler.
 Here is the function and use examples:

 ```python